top of page

 Singing

-Masters of Music Studies (Opera)- Sydney University (Joan Bonamy & Geoffrey Rothwell Scholarships)
+Masters of Music Studies (Opera)- University of Sydney (Joan Bonamy & Geoffrey Rothwell Scholarships)

 Bachelor of Music (Classical Voice)- Australian National University

-American Institute of Musical Studies in Graz (full scholarship)
+American Institute of Musical Studies in Graz (Austria) (full scholarship)

 Performed in masterclasses for Richard Bonynge AC CBE, Barbara Frittoli, Grace Bumbry, Roberto Frontali, Bruce Ford, Nelly Miriciou, Linda Watson, Yvonne Kenny, Bernadette Cullen.